CarlosNZ/fig-tree-evaluator/README.md

 ----
 ### PASSTHRU

-*Pass-true (does nothing)*
+*Pass-thru (does nothing)*

 Aliases: `passThru`, `_`, `pass`, `ignore`, `coerce`, `convert`

 This operator simply returns its input.
-The purpose of it is to allow an additional type conversion (using `outputType`) before passing up to a parent node.
+Its purpose is to allow an additional type conversion (using `outputType`) before passing up to a parent node.

 #### Properties